shaunduncan/helga/docs/source/plugins.rst

 Preprocessor Plugins
 ^^^^^^^^^^^^^^^^^^^^
-Preprocessor plugins generally don't respond over IRC.
-Instead, they are intended to potentially modify the original IRC message that will be received by command or match plugins.
+Preprocessor plugins generally don't respond.
+Instead, they are intended to potentially modify the original chat message that will be received by command or match plugins.
 For these types of plugins, you will use the :func:`@preprocessor <helga.plugins.preprocessor>` decorator:

 .. autofunction:: helga.plugins.preprocessor